-Are you teaching a class, exploring the environment, or working on a research project?
+Are you teaching/leading a high school (Year 10-12) or university class, or working on your own research project?
 When do you want to visit?
 Are your dates flexible?

-The trip from the city of Cairns to the Daintree Rainforest Observatory is made by car or bus.
-The trip is about 138 km (86 miles) and takes around 2½ hours.
+The trip from the city of Cairns to the Daintree Rainforest Observatory can be made by car or bus.
+The trip is about 138 km (86 miles) and can take up to 3 hours.
 This trip includes a ferry across the Daintree river.
 The fee and opening hours for the ferry is described on the ferry service web page.
 The final part of the trip includes a short section of unpaved road.
-If you are driving yourself, we recommend printing these driving directions to avoid errors as mobile / cellular phone reception is unavailable during portions of the trip.
+If you are driving yourself, we recommend printing these driving directions to avoid errors as mobile/cellular phone reception is unavailable after the ferry.

-When at the Observatory, bear in mind that Internet access is via a satellite link with constrained bandwidth; scientific usage our data connection is prioritised over recreational use.
-There is no cellular phone reception at the Observatory itself and reception in the nearby townships is limited.
-We are hours away from hospital services and medicine supply.
+When at the Observatory, bear in mind that internet access is via a satellite link with data limitation; scientific usage of our connection is prioritised over recreational use.
+There is no cellular phone reception at the Observatory itself.
+We are 1.5 hours away from hospital services and medicine supply.

 The northern Queensland coast is subject to tropical cyclones from November to April, and their occurrence is unpredictable.
 Cyclones may affect scheduling.